 It is estimated that 90 percent of faculty use social media in their courses, 8 in 10 utilize online videos in classes, and 85 percent of admissions offices reach out to potential students via some sort of social media and video blogging.
 Colleges are now adapting their curriculum to include coursework for search engine optimization and search engine marketing.
 Will mobile learning be the next technological paradigm shift to take place in education?
 It very well could be if leaders in academia already look to mobile platforms to enhance the overall teaching and learning experience.

 Students can now decide to obtain a complex degree with the internet.
 Even a seemingly difficult degree like an LL.M.
 (Master of Laws) in Taxation can be achieved online.
-Applying for a program like this is just slightly more complicated than setting up a Facebook account, so there is no reason to feel intimidated.
+Applying for a program like those offered by Gwynedd Mercy University is just slightly more complicated than setting up a Facebook account, so there is no reason to feel intimidated.
 As long as you have the dedication and passion to learn, you can use the internet to achieve nearly any degree.

 Click Infographic To Enlarge